Whale-Watching in Monterey Bay

 Staring at the glaring ocean waters, trying to spot wildlife in the blue endlessness, time passed without any sense of how much had gone by.
 We were still heading away from the shore, and the air was mostly filled with the rattling of the boat engine.
 I had read that humpback whale sightings were the most common, so at this point, my mind was set on seeing these beautiful giants.

-Suddenly, the familiar, steady rattling was interrupted by some higher-pitched and chaotic sounds.
+While I was still hypnotized by the blue above and below me, the familiar, steady rattling was suddenly interrupted by some higher-pitched and chaotic sounds.
 The rattling stopped while the higher-pitched frequencies increased.
-Excitement grew on our boat.
-The captain of the boat had turned off the engine.
-Contrary to its passengers, it lay still in the blue infinity, which was now interrupted by deep black fins waving from the water's surface.
+I realized that the captain had turned off the engine.
+Now, the boat was rocking on the back of the ocean, the rhythm set by nature.
+While the boat moved gently up and down, the pitches only knew one direction: up.
+Excitement grew, and finally I could see why too.
+The blue infinity was interrupted by deep black fins waving from the water's surface.
 The glossy black backs, gleaming in the water, seemed to absorb the bright sunlight.
 Sprouts of water were blown into the air at quick intervals, sometimes so synchronized that it felt as though they were putting on a show for the amazed onlookers.
 A pod of orcas was nearby, and they were coming closer.
-Diving and spouting, several orcas swam toward the boats.
-The ocean’s surface was so smooth, and the orcas came so close that you could even see their white bellies below the water's surface.
+Diving and spouting, several orcas swam toward the boats The ocean’s surface was so smooth, and the orcas came so close that you could even see their white bellies below the water's surface.
 I noticed one had a calf with it, swimming closely beside its mother.

 One of the orcas approached another tour boat closely, as if checking out the passengers who were standing at the rail, excited to witness this.
 What I couldn’t see at that moment—but the guide had already spotted—was a killer whale among the group that was very distinct from its peers.
 It was well known, apparently, but hadn’t been seen in a long time.
 Its name was Frosty.